 There are different types of emollients, including bath oils, soap substitutes and moisturisers.
 You can get Diprobase and E45 from your chemist.
 Check with your nurse that any moisturisers you like to use are suitable.
 Avoid perfumed body lotions because they can dry your skin.

 You need to moisturise your skin every day.
 How you do this and what you use depends on the condition of your skin.
-To stop moisturising cream clogging your hair follicles, apply the cream with downward strokes.
+Apply moisturising cream with downward strokes.
+This way cream will not clog your hair follicles.